 Your curriculum will have a strong emphasis on hymn-playing and improvisation, along with major works from the 17th through the 21st centuries.
 The high school academic program is highly valued as an integral component in the education of our students.
 The music intensive curriculum is balanced by the academic classroom – 9th and 10th graders are required to take at least four academic courses, 11th graders at least three academic courses, and 12th graders at least two.
 High school musicians graduate with a diploma, with the option to work toward an additional “Concentration in Music” designation.

-Additionally, the organ program hosts an annual competition for high school organists (12th grade and below) for the chance to compete for a year of in-state tuition at UNCSA.
+Additionally, the organ program hosts an annual festival and competition for middle and high school organists (12th grade and below) for the chance to compete for a year of in-state tuition at UNCSA.
 UNCSA high school students are eligible to compete.